 Parish Co-Minister Wayne Arnason

-The Rev. Wayne Arnason has had a thirty-eight year career of service as a minister in all sizes of Unitarian Universalist congregations and on the UUA staff.
+The Rev. Dr. Wayne Arnason has had a thirty-nine year career of service as a minister in all sizes of Unitarian Universalist congregations and on the UUA staff.
 He has shared the parish co-ministry with his wife the Rev. Kathleen Rolenz at the West Shore Unitarian Universalist Church, since 2000.
 Previously, Rev. Arnason served in a long-term parish ministry at the Thomas Jefferson Memorial Church in Charlottesville, Virginia beginning in 1984.
 He is the author or editor of three books and five curricula published by the Unitarian Unversalist Association.

 As a worship leader, Reverend Arnason was influenced by involvement early in his career with the Congregation of Abraxas, a small but influential ordered community of UU's interested in creating worship for personal use and for retreat settings in a monastic format.
 The sabbatical that he took with Rev. Kathleen Rolenz in 2005-06, was focused on the present state and the future of worship in the UUA.
 The product of that sabbatical, a book called "Worship That Works" was published by Skinner House books in October 2007 (and is available on-line from the UUA Bookstore and in our church book store) .